MainPower Primary School Coaching Programme

 In conjunction with sponsorship partner the North Canterbury Sport & Recreation Trust, the MainPower North Canterbury Sports Awards celebrate the region’s best sporting talent.
 Over 300 guests attend the gala dinner with winners announced in 16 categories, covering all aspects of sport from players to administrators and long term service awards at all levels from grass roots to success at an international level.
 The MainPower Youth Sports Scholarships are also announced at the event.

 MainPower are proud supporters of the EVolocity electric vehicle competition.
-Funding support enables North Canterbury and Kaikoura secondary schools to participate in the national event.
+Funding support enables North Canterbury secondary schools to participate in the national event.
 Now in its third year, EVolocity showcases electric vehicles (EV) and smart energy solutions.
 In 2016, teams from across the country, including four from North Canterbury, took up the challenge to build an electric vehicle to compete against other teams in a range of events including head-to-head drag racing, the endurance relay and parallel parking challenge.